kkaovsp/2025-ITCS383-Aaaaaaa/HANDOVER.md

 # D2: Project Review

-## 1. You must explain the features of the project that you received.
+## 1. You must explain the features of the project that you received

 ### 1. User Management & Authentication